Khushim2599/innerVoice/README.md

 - Mood analytics with emotional trend insights.
 - Support for multiple languages and accessibility-first design.
 - Improved webcam accuracy and lighting adjustments.
-- More coping tools: journaling, music therapy, panic attack guides.
+- More coping tools: music therapy, panic attack guides, therapy counseling

  Inspiration
 This project was created with love at [Hackathon Name] to address the mental health needs of often-overlooked communities.
 We believe in a world where everyone deserves support, no matter their ability to express themselves.